jsulam-jhu/EN.580.709/index.md

 a) **Final exam** (30%), intended to serve as a fast check for contents presented in class.

 b) **Course Project** (70%), to be carried out preferably in pairs, based on recently published papers.
-A list of candidate papers to choose from is given <a href="https://github.com/jsulam-jhu/EN.580.709/blob/master/project_papers.md">here</a>, and instructions on how to proceed are shared with you as well.
-Evaluation of the project will be based on a final report (10-20 pages) summarizing some of these papers (others can be accommodated upon request), their contributions, and your own findings (open questions, simulation results, extensions, etc), as well as a short presentation to the class.
+A list of candidate papers to choose from is given <a href="https://github.com/jsulam-jhu/EN.580.709/blob/master/project_papers.md">here</a>, (others can be accommodated upon request).
+Evaluation of the project will be based on a final report summarizing some of these papers, their contributions, and your own findings (open questions, simulation results, extensions, etc), as well as a short presentation to the class.

 ### References